Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Policy Value Estimators

 \end{theorem}

-The proof of \cref{thm:consistency} relies on the fact that $\psidr$ satisfies a Neyman orthogonality condition with respect to all nuisance functions, and by applying \citet[Theorem 3.1]{chernozhukov2016double}.
+The key step in proving \cref{thm:consistency} is to establish that $\psidr$ enjoys Neyman orthogonality with respect to all nuisance functions, and in particular characterizing the unique product structure of the bias.
+Having established this, we proceed by applying the machinery of theorem 3.1 of \citet{chernozhukov2016double}.
 We refer the reader to the appendix for the detailed proof.
-We also note that \cref{thm:consistency} depends on the nuisances being fit using cross-fitting.
-Concretely, this means that we randomly split the observed trajectories into $K$ folds for some fixed $K \geq 2$, for each fold we compute separate nuisances $\hat q^{(t)}$ and $\hat h^{(t)}$ using only the data outside of that fold, and then we compute $\hat v^{(n)}_\gamma(\pi_e)$ with each term $\widehat\psidr(\tau_H^{(i)})$ computed using the nuisances estimated excluding $\tau_H^{(i)}$.
-We refer the reader to \citet{chernozhukov2016double} for a more detailed description of cross-fitting.

-One technical note about this theorem is that there may be multiple $q^{(t)}$ and $h^{(t)}$ that solve \cref{eq:q,eq:ht}, which creates some ambiguity in both \cref{asm:estimation-error} and the definition of $\psidr(\tau_H)$.
-This is important, since the ambiguity in the definition of $\psidr(\tau_H)$ effects the value of the asymptotic variance $\sigma^2_{\text{DR}}$.
+One technical note about this theorem is that there may be multiple $q^{(t)}$ and $h^{(t)}$ that solve \cref{eq:q,eq:h}, which creates some ambiguity in both \cref{asm:estimation-error} and the definition of $\psidr(\tau_H)$.
+This is important, since the ambiguity in the definition of $\psidr(\tau_H)$ affects the value of the asymptotic variance $\sigma^2_{\text{DR}}$.
 In this case, we implicitly assume that \cref{asm:estimation-error} holds for some arbitrarily given solutions $q^{(t)}$ and $h^{(t)}$ for each $t \in [H]$, and that $\sigma^2_{\text{DR}}$ is defined using the same $q^{(t)}$ and $h^{(t)}$ solutions.
+Thus, our consistency result in \cref{thm:consistency} holds even when bridge functions are non-unique.